-The region surrounding the Arenal Volcano is one of the top destinations in Costa Rica.
-From 1968 until 1998, Arenal Volcano was one of the most active volcanos in the country, erupting daily and offering an incredible view of the red lava pouring over the sides of its crater.
+The region of Arenal and La Fortuna, Costa Rica, is one of the top destinations in the country.
+From 1968 until 2010, Arenal Volcano was one of Costa Rica’s most active volcanoes, erupting daily and offering an incredible view of the red lava pouring over the sides of its crater.
 The red lava days are now gone, and the volcano was officially declared dormant in December 2010.

 How to Get to Arenal